Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/ec2/single-ec2/README.md

 Key talking points:

-- Explain that this uses the default VPC and default security group if no VPC/subnet/SG are specified (which is fine only for simple demos).[web:6]
+- Explain that this uses the default VPC and default security group if no VPC/subnet/SG are specified (which is fine only for simple demos).
-- Mention that `t3.micro` or `t2.micro` are typical small instance types used in examples and may fall into free tier in some regions.[web:6]
+- Mention that `t3.micro` or `t2.micro` are typical small instance types used in examples and may fall into free tier in some regions.

 ---